libreswitch/ops/docs/qos_cli.md

 ##### Queue numbering

 Queues in a schedule profile are numbered consecutively starting from zero.
 Queue zero is the lowest priority queue.
 The larger the queue number the higher priority the queue has in scheduling algorithms.
 The maximum allowed queue number may vary by product.
-For products supporting 8 queues, the largest queue number is 7.
+For products supporting eight queues, the largest queue number is seven.
 Please refer to the product specifications for the maximum.

 ##### Allowed forms

 There are two allowed forms for schedule profiles:
-1. All queues use the same scheduling algorithm (e.g. dwrr)
+1. All queues use the same scheduling algorithm (for example, dwrr).
-2. The highest queue number uses Strict Priority and all remaining (lower) queues use the same algorithm (e.g. dwrr).
+2. The highest queue number uses Strict Priority, and all remaining (lower) queues use the same algorithm (for example, dwrr).

 The second form supports priority scheduling behavior necessary for the [IEFT RFC 3246 Expedited Forwarding](https://tools.ietf.org/html/rfc3246) specification.

 ##### Default schedule profile

-There is a special, pre-defined profile named 'default'.
-At installation a factory supplied default schedule-profile is automatically applied.
-The 'default' profile is editable as long as it is not applied.
+There is a special, pre-defined profile named "default".
+At installation, a factory supplied default schedule-profile is automatically applied.
+The default profile is editable as long as it is not applied.

 ##### Strict schedule profile
-There is a special, pre-defined profile named 'strict'.
+There is a special, pre-defined profile named "strict".
 It is always present and unalterable.
-The strict profile will service all queues of an associated queue profile using the strict priority algorithm.
+The strict profile services all queues of an associated queue profile using the strict priority algorithm.

 ## strict